sri-arjuna/SWARM/docs/MANUAL.md

 ___$MORELESS___

-Refers to more or less, user settings (default if both available: more)
+Refers to more or less, user settings (default if both available it selects _more_ automaticly)

 ___$FIND___